What is Anthropology?

 Anthropology is the study of the biology, society, and culture of humans and their nearest biological relatives, in all times and in all places.
 Anthropology at the Ohio State University spans three of the major sub-disciplines of anthropology: cultural anthropology, archaeology, and biological anthropology.
 Graduates that major in anthropology go on to diverse careers, such as working for state and local governments, teaching, public health and medicine, social work, publishing, marketing, environmental sciences, biological conservation and many others.
 At Ohio State University, undergraduates take courses and undertake research with faculty who share interests in food and foodways, dietary adaptation, evolution of diet, ecology, and health.
 Half of the faculty have interests in the origins, evolution, and intensification of plant and animal domestication and production, and most have interests in sustainability and health and well-being.

-The Department of Anthropology offers two baccalaureate degrees – the Bachelor of Arts in Anthropology and the Bachelor of Science in Anthropological Sciences.
+The Department of Anthropology offers four baccalaureate degrees – a Bachelor of Arts in Anthropology, a Bachelor of Science in Anthropological Sciences, a Bachelor of Arts in Medical Anthropology, a Bachelor of Science in Medical Anthropological.
 Since its introduction, the number of Anthropological Sciences majors increased from 23% in Autumn 2006 to 43% in 2014.
 This growth reflects an increase in STEM-related programs since 2006, both in the Department of Anthropology and in the college and university generally.
 30 credit hours are required for the BA in Anthropology; 36 are required for the BS.
 Both majors require that undergraduates complete courses in physical anthropology, cultural anthropology, and archaeology.
 More information about the course requirements for these majors is provided in the links to the right.

 - develop the ability to critically read and interpret the anthropological literature